voidofhighsociety/Simple-Network-with-Cisco-Packet-Tracer/README.md

 <h2>Description</h2>
-In this cybersecurity lab, we will design and configure a home network in Cisco Packet Tracer to connect a Home Office to a Home Entertainment system.
-The network will consist of two sections, each featuring multiple end devices, including computers and smart devices, interconnected through a router and two switches.
+In this lab, I will design and configure a simple home network in Cisco Packet Tracer with two subnets labeled Home Office and Home Entertainment.
+Each subnet will feature multiple end devices, including computers and printers, interconnected through a router and two switches.
 All interfaces will be configured with appropriate IP addresses, subnet masks, and gateways.
-The devices will be connected using suitable Ethernet cables, and we will conduct connectivity tests to ensure successful communication between the Home Office and Home Entertainment, allowing clients to ping one another effectively.
+The devices will be connected using suitable Ethernet cables, and I will conduct connectivity tests to ensure successful communication between the Home Office and Home Entertainment, allowing clients to ping one another effectively.